“Hello, Dear Enemy!”

 The Mariposa’s presentation of this exhibit is much more than a collection of children’s books.
 The museum’s exhibit team has brought the books to life with full-sized, play-ready scenes direct from many of the stories and the walls of the museum have been transformed with murals based on the illustrations in the stories.
 The scenes, which children are welcome to step into and play in, create an imaginative, immersive, and memorable experience for museum visitors of all ages.

 “‘Hello, Dear Enemy!’ explores how authors and illustrators of children’s books create avenues for children and adults alike to acknowledge tensions in the world, acquire tools for understanding cultural differences, and build bridges of friendship and understanding across those differences,” said Mariposa Executive Director Karla Hostetler.
 “We’re excited to build programs around this exhibit to further explore how artists use their creative work to deepen their own understandings of others and to invite their audiences to do the same.”

-The IYL’s introduction to the exhibit concludes: “Many of these books conclude by pointing out paths to a better future, when dividing walls are toppled, enmities overcome and wars have given way to peace.
+The International Youth Library (IYL) introduction to the exhibit concludes: “Many of these books conclude by pointing out paths to a better future, when dividing walls are toppled, enmities overcome and wars have given way to peace.
 Openness, curiosity and empathy – the message of many of the books – form important foundations for cultures and peoples living together in peaceful, humane ways.”